GoogleCloudPlatform/cloud-ops-sandbox/terraform/monitoring/README.md

 ## This directory is currently under construction.

-This directory contains documented [Terraform] for provisioning monitoring examples for the microservices contained in the demo application provisioned by Stackdriver Sandbox.
+This directory contains documented [Terraform] for provisioning monitoring examples for the microservices contained in the demo application provisioned by Cloud Operations Sandbox.

 Please note that in order to provision these monitoring examples a [Monitoring Workspace] must be associated with your project.